cuttlebelle/cuttlebelle/tests/site6/content/service-design-delivery-process/alpha-stage/mvp-image.md

 title: Define the minimum viable product
 display: 2
 level: 3
-caption: Caption: Everything above the dotted line will be in the minimum viable product.
+caption: 'Caption: Everything above the dotted line will be in the minimum viable product.'
 imageAlt: "A whiteboard drawing of a user journey map.
 It has squares to represent sticky notes that are activities across the top and user stories or tasks in columns.
 There is a horizontal broken line across the map."
 ---